Shiny White Suburban

 The song is on repeat, but she lets it play.

-Sadly, the white woman can’t smoke weed anymore because it causes panic attacks.
+Unfortunately, the white woman can’t smoke weed anymore because it causes panic attacks.
 But she used to!
-The thought of puffing on a joint causes the planet between her legs to spin, slow revolutions that radiate big heat.
-A memory swirls to the surface like smoke - the first time she kissed a woman, their mouths whiskey-warm, hair skunked by the blunt they’d just shared.
+The thought of puffing a big fat joint causes the pink planet between her legs to spin, slow revolutions radiating heat.
+A memory swirls to the surface - the first time she kissed a woman, their breath hot with whiskey, their hair skunked by a blunt they’d shared.
 Dre was playing in the background, she remembers.
-The other woman had been watching her crip walk before she pulled her close, by the belt.
+The other woman had been watching her Crip Walk before she pulled her close, by the belt.

 The white woman slows to turn into the new school, shifts into park, and texts her daughter that she’s arrived.
-She sits in a line of trucks and SUVs, half of them displaying red MAGA stickers on rear windows and back bumpers.
-A black Ford with oversized tires has mounted a flag of Donald Trump holding a rocket launcher, his bare arms Rambo-ripped even though everyone knows he’s got flapjacks.
-Confusing.
-The white woman moves her mind away from this absurdity, chooses optimism.
+She sits in a line of trucks and SUVs, half of them displaying MAGA stickers on rear windows.
+A black Ford directly in front of her has a mounted flag of Trump holding a rocket launcher, his exposed arms ripped even though everyone knows he’s got flapjacks.
+The white woman directs her mind away from the absurdity and chooses positivity.
 Just last week, when picking up her daughter after her first day, she could see the relief on her face when she climbed into the passenger seat.
-“It’s weird,” her daughter said, watching students streaming out the double doors of the Catholic school.
-“I’m not even a little bit scared.”
+“It’s weird,” her daughter said, watching the students stream out the front doors.
+“I’m not even scared.”

-It was an offhanded observation, but the white woman felt it like a stab to the heart.
-The faces of her daughter’s friends, still at the public middle school, spun like the numbers of a roulette wheel.
-She prayed to God that none of them get hurt, that the ball never land on their number, like it had her daughter.
-Because what else but pray could the white woman do?
+It was an offhand observation, but the white woman felt it like a stab to the heart.
+The faces of her daughter’s friends, still at the public middle school, spun like numbers on a roulette wheel.
+She prayed to God that none of them get hurt, because at this point, what else but pray could the white woman do?